Ankr-network/ankr-docs/docs/build-blockchain/bas/faq.md

 NodeReal or Ankr will provide it as PaaS, which includes validators, networks, tools, RPC service, and explorer.
 All that will be provided as a package, and there will be a quotation for this service.

 ### Will BAS transactions and DAOs be counted towards BNB Chain?
 Should we account for these sidechain metrics and how?
 They will not be counted.
-In the future, BSC should focus mainly on non-game metrics and liquidity, while games will be on BAS.
+In the future, BNB Chain should focus mainly on non-game metrics and liquidity, while games will be on BAS.

 ### When can projects start deploying on BAS?
 BAS Testnet will be out at the end of March, 2022.